Leadership, Operations Director, Staff

 Expertise: Choral, Composition, Curriculum, Danielson / teacher evaluation, Early childhood, Lesson planning, Music technology, Orchestra, Special needs students, Strings

-Rachael Carson serves as an instructional supervisor.
-Originally from rural Eastern Pennsylvania, Rachael joins Education Through Music after making the great state of New York her home for the last three years.
+Rachael Carson serves as an Instructional Supervisor at Education Through Music.
+Hailing from rural Eastern Pennsylvania, Rachael has made the great state of New York her home for the last six years.
 She holds a Bachelor of Fine Arts in Violin Performance from Indiana University of Pennsylvania and a Master’s degree in Music Education from Arizona State University.
-During her time in the Arizona, Rachael worked as a strings and general music teacher in the public schools of Glendale and Scottsdale, and maintained a private studio of aspiring string, piano, and vocal students.
+During her time in the Southwest, Rachael worked as a strings and general music teacher in the public schools of the Phoenix metro area, while maintaining a private studio of aspiring string, piano, and vocal students.
 In addition to her work at Education Through Music, Rachael enjoys an active career as a performer, specializing in genres ranging from classical to jazz, rock, and folk music.
-She has an eclectic musical background, with experience teaching and performing on a wide variety of musical instruments, including a rockin’ red, five-string electric violin!
-In her spare time, Rachael enjoys composing, arranging popular music, and transcribing solos of famous jazz artists.
+She has an eclectic musical background, with experience teaching and performing on a wide variety of musical instruments, including a bright red, five-string electric violin!
+In her musical spare time, Rachael enjoys composing, arranging popular songs, and learning new instruments.